williamabrwolf/neural-template-gen/project_outline.md

 Propose to use the following summarization framework, extending Michael Griffiths's previous setup:

 1. Choose a similarity function between 2 sequences of states, e.g. Frechet distance, edit distance, weighted edit distance with (prespecified/learned) weights, (prespecified/learned polynomial) kernel distance function.
 One option is to weight the beginning and end of the conversations to have lower distance penalty than the middle, to encourage diversity multiple diverse sentences which start and end the same way.
 These are all essentially hyperparameters.
-Another option is to consider similarity of n-gram subsequences of $$z$$, so that sequences are similar if they contain similar blocks of states.
+Another option is to consider similarity of n-gram subsequences of $z$, so that sequences are similar if they contain similar blocks of states.
 2. Solve a clustering or facility location style objective function to produce candidate flows and example conversations which they represent
 3. Compute train and dev metrics on a subset of intents, check that choice of hyperparameters/model design generalizes on a holdout set of different intents

 ### Evaluation

 - Purity (from [1]): each record/tag has a ground truth set of words associated with it.
-For example, the City record may have New York, Buenos Aires sample tokens conditioned on $$z$$ and check how well it correlates with a training tag. $$p(x | z_i)$$ New York, Main Street, Buenos Aires, Canada.
+For example, the City record may have New York, Buenos Aires sample tokens conditioned on $z$ and check how well it correlates with a training tag. $p(x | z_i)$ New York, Main Street, Buenos Aires, Canada.
 Quantitative as well as quantitative

-- Perplexity, BLEU, ROGUE scores, etc. to measure how well $$z$$ can be used to predict/recover $$x$$.
+- Perplexity, BLEU, ROGUE scores, etc. to measure how well $z$ can be used to predict/recover $x$.
 Quantitative

 - Issue coverage (optimization objective and online metric for number of issues sent to an algorithmic flow).
 Quantitative